ericd-1qbit/the_temple/machine_learning/approaches/Deep Learning.md

-\section{Paper Notes - Why does deep and cheap learning work so well?}
+#  Why does deep and cheap learning work so well?

-1608.08225
+Reading: 1608.08225

 Deep Learning in AI is as well understood as learning in the human brain.
-We

-know that certain protocols result in fantastic results in certain tasks, just

-like we know that training the human brain with particular methods results in a

-specific skill set.
+We know that certain protocols result in fantastic results in certain tasks, just like we know that training the human brain with particular methods results in a specific skill set.
 But why that is, is not well understood.

-At the core of the majority of ML algorithm lies the task of approximating an

-arbitrary function, i.e. learning a data distribution following some kind of
+At the core of the majority of ML algorithm lies the task of approximating an arbitrary function, i.e. learning a data distribution following some kind of structure.

-structure.
 This gives three main aspects to shed light on:

-\begin{itemize}

-  \item[Expressibility] Which class of functions can the algorithm represent?
+**Expressibility**: Which class of functions can the algorithm represent?

-  \item[Efficiency] Which ressources (ressources, free parameters,...) are

-        required to represent the a given function?
-How does this compare to the

-        space of overall available arrangements in that class of functions?
+ **Efficiency**: Which ressources (ressources, free parameters,...) are required to represent the a given function?
+How does this compare to the space of overall available arrangements in that class of functions?

-  \item[Learnability] How quickly can my algorithm learn the function
+**Learnability**: How quickly can my algorithm learn the function approximation?

-        approximation?

-\end{itemize}

 Core question in this paper \emph{How is a NN able to learn and approximate

 functions efficiently, if the space of possible functions is exponentially